datacenter/statechecker/docs/usage.rst

   edit them
 - ``BLACKLIST`` role is not allowed to access the application

-Click the |icon_users| at the top right of the application to manage users.
+Click the users icon |icon_users| at the top right of the application to manage users.
 Users can be added, deleted, and updated as needed.
 Also, the user tab allows passwords to be changed.
 It is highly recommended to change the default password.

 Connecting to the Fabric
 ^^^^^^^^^^^^^^^^^^^^^^^^